Just 5 More Minutes…

 September 21, 2010

 Benjamin Franklin said “Don’t put off until tomorrow what you can do today.”
-A mantra I repeat to myself daily in the hopes of finding the energy to get up before sunrise to workout before the household wakes up.
-It sounds simple, why is it so hard to follow?
+It sounds simple, so why is it so hard to follow?

 What we are really talking about here is discipline.
 In a world of everything moving at the speed of light and business working on a 24 hour clock it is hard to imagine this is a problem.
 However, ask almost anyone and it is a constant battle.
 Certainly a struggle for most of our clients.
 But if discipline, the act of doing what you should be doing when you should be doing it (as Brian Tracy says in The Power of Discipline), is to be acquired as a skill then how do I start?
 If I need discipline in order to do what I should be doing but I need to do what I should be doing to become disciplined then which comes first?
 A problem that presents itself much like the famous causality dilemma of the chicken and the egg.